 (left) The view in June 2009; (right) the view towards Villa Medici from a terrace outside the gate

 The gate was also known as Porta Belisaria, because of a (lost) medieval inscription saying Date obolum Belisario (give alms to Belisarius).
-According to a medieval legend, Belisarius fell into disgrace and Emperor Justinian ordered him to be blinded and all his possessions to be confiscated; the great general spent his last years as a blind beggar at Porta Pinciana (you may wish to see the painting by Jacques-Louis David - external link).
+According to a medieval legend, Belisarius fell into disgrace and Emperor Justinian ordered him to be blinded and all his possessions to be confiscated; the great general spent his last years as a beggar at Porta Pinciana (you may wish to see a painting by Jacques-Louis David - it opens in another window).

-(left) The gate; (right) inscriptions above the niches; they were dictated by Ferdinando I de' Medici, Grand Duke of Tuscany; the following is a rough translation: (above) Guest, now that you have reached these gardens on the summit of "Collis Hortulorum", where you may walk at your pleasure, be aware that the host opens them to all his friends; (below) Guest, now that you are in these gardens,
+(left) The gate; (right) inscriptions above the niches; they were dictated by Cardinal Ferdinando de' Medici who became Grand Duke of Tuscany in 1587; the following is a rough translation: (above) Guest, now that you have reached these gardens on the summit of "Collis Hortulorum", where you may walk at your pleasure, be aware that the host opens them to all his friends; (below) Guest, now that you are in these gardens,

 which Ferdinando de Medici ordered with great expense, enjoy their view and rejoice, without desiring anything more